con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsang sngags tshul chen las byung ba/ /
 > gsang sngags tshul chen bdag nyid can/ /

-He is the great Vairocana; the Buddha;
+He is Mahāvairocana; the Buddha;
 Great sage; observing great, intensive silence;[^42-1]
-Arising from the Way of Great Mantra;
+Arising from the Great Mantra Way;
-He is the Way of Great Mantra in essence; (42)
+He is at heart the Great Mantra Way; (42)

 [^42-1]: At face value, the Tibetan could be taken to mean 'endowed with great sageness'.